developer-program/engineering-track/docs/security/owasp-top-10.md

 ## Prevention

 - Provide more general error messages.
 Instead of `Wrong password!`, display `Invalid email/password`.
-- Remove all unnecessary features, components, frameworks, etc.
+- **Security hardening**.
+Remove all unnecessary features, components, services, pages, accounts, privileges, frameworks, etc. This will help reduce the application's surface of vulnerability.
+The fewer functions a system has, the more secure it is.
 - Have an automated process for setting up configurations, so that all environments can be configured identically with minimal effort.

 **More resources:**